 How Many Savings Accounts Should I Have If I’m An Entrepreneur?

-I advise my self-employed clients to have at least 3 savings accounts: one for emergencies, one for purchases, and one for estimated tax payments.
+I advise my self-employed clients to have at least three savings accounts: one for emergencies, one for purchases, and one for estimated tax payments.
 I advise entrepreneurs to set a goal of a year’s worth of their household expenses in their emergency fund.
 Why so much money in the emergency savings account?
-Depending on the business, self-employed people can have periods of time when cash flow is tight and they aren’t able to pay themselves out of the business.
+Depending on the business, self-employed people can have periods of time when cash flow is tight (or non-existent) and they aren’t able to pay themselves out of the business.

 Having a healthy emergency fund ensures that a stretch of bad months in the business won’t ruin your personal financial health!